Azure/azure-sdk/_posts/2020-06-30-devops-notifications.md

 **Microsoft Teams** – The Azure SDK team makes considerable use of Microsoft Teams and putting these alerts in a Teams channel could work better than email for the ways in which some teams work.

 **Making better use of error logs** – Azure DevOps has a Logging Commands feature where a specifically formatted message sent to stdout will generate an alert in Azure DevOps.
 These alerts are the only detail a developer will see in an email and a little more effort here can help a product engineer quickly make sense of the failure and save time on investigations:
+## Conclusion

+Using and enforcing consistent pipeline and repo layouts means that our Engineering System will scale smoothly to meet the needs of our product engineers.
+Small tools like this one can tune your system in ways that help your product teams stay focused on their goals.